Horizont Computergrafik

 Construct your own skills by wiring circuits.
 Zap monsters with crazy machines, trigger satisfying chain reactions, manipulate the timeline and try to get the power back on in a world, in which time is out of joint.

-Rogue Voltage is a hybrid of roguelike deckbuilder, tactics JRPG and engineering game with a fully deterministic combat system — no dice rolls, no randomness.
-Players know exactly what they're going to get, and every decision counts.
+Rogue Voltage is a hybrid of roguelike deckbuilder, tactics JRPG and engineering game with a fully deterministic combat system inspired by modular synthesizers.

 Features